SAP-archive/cloud-s4-sdk-book/README.md

 We will deploy the application in SAP Cloud Platform, Cloud Foundry.
 For that purpose, you would require your own trial account.
 [Here](https://cloudplatform.sap.com/try.html), you can find information on how to get your trial account in SAP Cloud Platform, Cloud Foundry.

+For this workshop, we provide a running SAP S/4HANA Mock server that mocks business partner APIs, so you do not need to set up it by yourself.
+The server is accessable via URL https://bupa-mock-odata-sagittal-inserter.cfapps.eu10.hana.ondemand.com and does not require authentication.
+In case you want to try out this hands on later and the service is not available, follow [this description](https://sap.github.io/cloud-s4-sdk-book/pages/mock-odata.html) to set up your own instance of the mock server.

 ## <a name="task0">Task 0: Preparation steps</a>
 Before, we get started with the actual implementation, we need to perform some preparation steps and familiarize ourselves with the project structure.
 * Download the [archive with the initial project version](https://github.com/SAP/cloud-s4-sdk-book/archive/ml-codejam.zip) from the GitHub